TrudeEH/web/content/notes/linux/index.md

 This snippet implements a syscall that prints text to `stdout`, usually a terminal window.
 A C program generally uses libraries, which then implement system calls to perform actions.

+> To monitor system calls, use the `strace` utility.

 ### Processes

 A process is an instance of a running program: When a program is executed, the kernel assigns a **PID** (Process ID) to it, defines a **state** (wether it is running, stopped, etc), defines which process spawned the program, and assigns it **memory space** (or address space): Virtual memory, preventing the program from accessing the memory assigned to other processes.